GinjaChris/pentmenu/README.md

 Limiting the number of TCP connections per client; this will prevent a single machine from making the server unavailable, but is not effective if say, 10,000 clients launch the attack simultaneously.
 Additionally, such a defensive measure may negatively impact multiple (legitimate) clients operating behind a forward proxy server.

 Limiting the time available to send a complete HTTP request; this is effective since the attack relies on slowly sending headers to the server (the server should await all headers from the client before responding).
 If the server limits the time for receiving all headers of a request to 10 seconds (for example) it will severely limit the effectiveness of the attack.
 It is possible that such a measure will prevent legitimate clients over slow/lossy connections from accessing the site.

-*Listener - uses netcat to open a listener on a configurable TCP or UDP port.
-This can be useful for testing syslog connectivity, ad-hoc communication, or checking for active scanning on the network.

 #Disclaimer